In this article, I will answer one of the most common questions I’m asked by beginners is: Can guppy fish and goldfish live in the same tank?

 Guppies require warmer water, 72-82 °F (22-28 °C ) in order to stay healthy.
 Goldfish, however, can support a water temperature of 40-78 °F (5-23 °C ).

 When setting the water temperature for your tank, you should ideally aim to achieve a temperature around 70 °F. This will be cold enough for the Goldfish and warm enough for the guppies.
 Thus, both species will be comfortable and can live together.

 Most of the aquarium owners overlook this requirement.
 However, it is pretty important to maintain the right water conditions and pH level.
 Goldfish prefer acidic water.
 On the other hand, guppies prefer alkaline water.
 In order to find a middle ground, it is a good idea to always keep the water at a neutral pH level – try to aim for 7 pH.
 This also means that you will have to measure the pH levels of the water quite frequently if you want to keep your fish healthy.

 Keep in mind that if you’re not changing the water frequently, it will turn acidic.
 That is why you need to have a pretty regular water-changing schedule.
 You should not skip on water changes.

 A high amount of waste can also turn the water acidic.
 This is where my above-mentioned precaution of having a strong filtration system will come in handy.

 So, if you want to keep guppy fish and goldfish in the same aquarium, you can certainly do so.
-However, there are few things to consider when creating an aquarium for these two spices.
+However, there are a few things to consider when creating an aquarium for these two species.

 The key is to do regular water changes and tank maintenance, have a good filtration system, heat the water but keep it cool enough for the goldfish and monitor the pH level.